gomorpheus/morpheus-apidoc/source/includes/_servers.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name | null | Filter by name
+name |  | Filter by name
-phrase | null | Filter by wildcard search of name and description siteId | null | Filter by group ID zoneId | null | Filter by zone ID clusterId | null | Filter by cluster ID managed | null | Filter by managed (true) or unmanaged (false) serverType | null | Filter by server type code powerState | null | Filter by power status ip | null | Filter by IP address vm | null | Filter to show only Virtual Machines (true) vmHypervisor | null | Filter to show only VM Hypervisors (true) bareMetalHost | null | Filter to show only Baremetal Servers (true) status | null | Filter by status agentInstalled | null | Filter by agent installed (true) max | 25 | Max number of results to return offset | 0 | Offset of records you want to load lastUpdated | null | Date filter, restricts query to only load servers updated  timestamp is more recent or equal to the date specified createdBy | null | Filter by Created By (User) ID.
+phrase |  | Filter by wildcard search of name and description siteId |  | Filter by group ID zoneId |  | Filter by zone ID clusterId |  | Filter by cluster ID managed |  | Filter by managed (true) or unmanaged (false) serverType |  | Filter by server type code powerState |  | Filter by power status ip |  | Filter by IP address vm |  | Filter to show only Virtual Machines (true) vmHypervisor |  | Filter to show only VM Hypervisors (true) bareMetalHost |  | Filter to show only Baremetal Servers (true) status |  | Filter by status agentInstalled |  | Filter by agent installed (true) max | 25 | Max number of results to return offset | 0 | Offset of records you want to load lastUpdated |  | Date filter, restricts query to only load servers updated  timestamp is more recent or equal to the date specified createdBy |  | Filter by Created By (User) ID.
 Accepts multiple values.

 ## Get a Specific Host